guoming-dev/computer-science-study-notes/CS50P/Week_2/Week2_Loops.md

 - ✅ I have used **loop control statements** (`break`, `continue`, `pass`).
 - ✅ I have debugged infinite loops and off-by-one errors.
 - ✅ I have implemented **nested loops** for patterns.

+*This guide will help you master loops and improve your coding skills 🚀*